lammps/lammps/doc/src/Fortran.rst

    fixes with multiple neighbor list requests.

    :p character(len=\*) id: Identifier of fix instance
-   :p integer(c_int) reqid: request ID to identify the neighbor list in cases
+   :o integer(c_int) reqid: request ID to identify the neighbor list in cases
     in which there are multiple requests from the same fix.
+Default: 0.
    :to: :cpp:func:`lammps_find_fix_neighlist`
    :r index: neighbor list index if found, otherwise :math:`-1`
    :rtype index: integer(c_int)

 --------

-.. f:function:: find_compute_neighlist()
+.. f:function:: find_compute_neighlist(id[, reqid])

    Find index of a neighbor list requested by a compute.